 The LSO performed the fiftieth anniversary concert of The Rite of Spring at the Albert Hall in 1963, with Pierre Monteux conducting (he had conducted the first performance) and with Stravinsky in the audience.

-In 1966, the LSO was given a biennial residency at the Florida International Festival (Daytona Beach), a residency which continues to this day.
+In 1966, the LSO was given a biennial residency at the Florida International Festival (Daytona Beach), a residency which continued until 2009.

 In 1973 the LSO was the first British orchestra to be invited to play at the Salzburg Festival.
 André Previn conducted.